Novo Holdings: Objectives

-Novo Holdings A/S' objective is to grow the assets of the Novo Nordisk Foundation.
+Novo Holdings' objective is to grow the assets of the Novo Nordisk Foundation.
 In addition to investing in equity and fixed income securities, Novo Holdings pursues direct investments in life science companies.
 The Novo Nordisk Foundations share of financial returns generated from investments are added to the Novo Nordisk Foundation endowment and later distributed through charitable grants and awards aiming to improve the lives of people, science and society around the world.

-Novo Holdings A/S is recognised as a leading international life science investor focusing on creating long-term value.
-Besides from being the controlling shareholder in the Novo Group companies (including Novo Nordisk A/S and Novozymes A/S), Novo Holdings also provides seed and venture capital to companies in the development-stage.
+Novo Holdings is recognised as a leading international life science investor.
+Besides being the controlling shareholder in the Novo Group companies (including Novo Nordisk and Novozymes), Novo Holdings also provides seed and venture capital to companies in the development stage.

-Novo Holdings also takes on significant ownership in growth and well-established companies and manages a broad portfolio of diversified financial assets.
+Novo Holdings also takes ownership stakes in established companies and manages a diversified portfolio of financial assets.

 Increased focus on industrial Biosolutions

 In 2021–2022, Novo Holdings have announced an increased investment focusing on Biosolutions (also known under the term bioindustrials or biotechnologies within the healthcare and environmental spaces), aiming to make biotechnology a spearhead for the green transition.
 Novo Holdings claim that the ambition is "to help remove the roadblocks wherever they are, paving the way for promising biologic discoveries to become new solutions".

 In 2021, Novo Holdings added numerous biotechnology companies to its portfolio, including 21st.
 BIO, which helps other biotechnology companies scale up production through an advanced technology platform.

 These diverse investments include companies supplying climate-neutral cement, biopesticides, synthetic silk biopolymers and many other products and solutions that challenge current conventions.
 Novo Holdings added eight bioindustrial companies to its portfolio in 2021 and invested approx. €98 million ($97.35 million) in total in the bioindustrial space.